pesintta/vdr-plugin-vaapidevice/README.txt

 	softhddevice.SkipLines = 0
 	skip 'n' lines at top and bottom of the video picture.

+	softhddevice.SkipPixels = 0
+	skip 'n' pixels at left and right of the video picture.

 	softhddevice.StudioLevels = 0
 		0 use PC levels (0-255) with vdpau.
 		1 use studio levels (16-235) with vdpau.